phac-nml/biohansel/docs/source/user-docs/parameters.rst

 QC: Overall tile coverage below this value will trigger a low coverage warning
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This QC threshold is the average tile Coverage of an analyzed fastq file which, when the average coverage falls below this number, a warning is triggered by the QC module saying that the sample is of low coverage.
 The default is 20.
 A lower number will relax the standard and allow sample of lower quantity to pass which may be needed on metagenomic samples.
-Doesn't affect the validity of the BioHansel results.
+Doesn't affect the validity of the biohansel results.

 **This is meant as a warning that you may want to resequence your sample for more data for other downstream applications.**